ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

   - Select the role from "IAM users and roles" drop down
   - Select "Confirm" button.

-3) **Initialization**: From your terminal, go to the root directory of the Nexus codebase and execute the following command.
+3) **Initialization**: From your terminal, go to the root directory of the DAIVI codebase and execute the following command.
 This command will run a wizard that will ask you to provide a value for all of the configuration settings documented above.
 It will perform a search/replace on the project files so that they use the values you provide.